GiorgosTagkoulis/katacoda-scenarios/CircleCI_CLI_Tutorial/step4.md

 ## Push to github

-Then you would push the file up to the github.
-With these commands
+Then you will push the file changes done up to the github with these commands

 ```
 git add .